-The days surrounding a death can be a confusing and disorienting time for young children.
+For young children especially, the days surrounding a death can be a confusing and disorienting time.
 Altered daily routines and unfamiliar sights and sounds can be difficult for them to understand and cope with.
 Children notice even the most subtle changes in their routines and surroundings.
 We must validate their feelings and encourage them to share their thoughts, fears, and observations of the events taking place around them.

 Most important, I believe, is to first find out what your child already knows about death, then what they think they know, and then provide the facts in simple, honest, terms.